 LendingTree chief credit analyst Matt Schulz believes the fallout of the coronavirus pandemic is playing a role in this desire to shop small.

-“Many of these local businesses were in real danger during the pandemic, in large part because they didn’t have the resources that large national chains had to ride out the storm,” Schulz says.
+“Many of these local businesses were in real danger during the pandemic, in large part because they didn’t have the business funding or resources that large national chains had to ride out the storm,” Schulz says.
 “Many didn’t make it, and that’s a real shame.”

 Keep reading for insight into consumers’ holiday spending plans and why shopping small matters.

 - About half (49%) of Americans plan to participate in Small Business Saturday this year, with an average expected spend of $305.
 That amount will likely include gifts, as 65% of consumers say they’ll purchase at least some presents at small businesses.

 - Most consumers (63%) say the coronavirus pandemic strengthened their loyalty to small businesses.
 On a similar note, 49% say the pandemic made them feel more positively about small businesses in their community.

 - 22% of Americans — and 38% of Gen Zers, in particular — intentionally shop at minority-owned businesses more often than they did before the pandemic.
 The murder of George Floyd by a police officer amid the pandemic brought heightened awareness to racial injustices, and also brought calls for Americans to support Black-owned businesses.

 - Nearly 2 in 3 (63%) Americans know a small business in their community that permanently closed due to the pandemic.
 The most commonly cited closures were among restaurants (58%), bars, breweries and nightclubs (31%) and beauty services like hair or nail salons (24%).